Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

-As shown in the top panel of Fig. \ref{fig:M4_hypresurf_shap_figs}, the SHAP analysis for the regression model in Eq. (\ref{eq:M4_hypersurface_fit}) demonstrates that each global property of the employed NS ensemble can variably influence the predicted etsimator's value, with contributions that may be either positive or negative depending on the specific parameter configuration.
-For both $\chi$ and $\bar{Q}$, feature values at both low and high extremes contribute variably—either positively or negatively—to the model's predictions.
-This variability suggests an absence of a clear or consistent SHAP value pattern associated with these parameters in guiding the optimal solution.
+As shown in the top panel of Fig. \ref{fig:M4_hypresurf_shap_figs}, the SHAP analysis for the regression model in Eq. (\ref{eq:M4_hypersurface_fit}) demonstrates that each global parameter of the employed NS ensemble can variably influence the predicted expected value $\mathbb{E}_X(\hat{\mathcal{M}}^{\prime}_{\theta^\star})$, with contributions that may be either positive or negative depending on the specific parameter configuration.
+For both $\chi$ and $\bar{Q}$, low and high extreme values exhibit mixed SHAP attributions—positive and negative—relative to the model's expected value prediction.
+This variability suggests an absence of a clear or consistent SHAP value pattern associated with these parameters.
 In contrast, the influence of the $C$ and $\bar{S}_3$ parameters is more pronounced.
-Higher values of both $C$ and $\bar{S}_3$ tend to contribute positively to the model’s predictive accuracy, whereas lower values are predominantly associated with negative contributions.
+Higher values of both $C$ and $\bar{S}_3$ tend to contribute positively, whereas lower values are predominantly associated with negative contributions.
 The bottom panel of Fig. \ref{fig:M4_hypresurf_shap_figs} displays the mean absolute SHAP values for each input feature, providing a quantitative measure of their average influence on the model’s predictions.
 The input features $\chi$, $C$, $\bar{Q}$, and $\bar{S}_3$ exhibit mean contributions of $1.99$, $51.97$, $54.03$, and $136.75$, respectively.
-While the mean contributions of $C$ and $\bar{Q}$ are comparable, the $\bar{S}_3$ parameter stands out with a dominant mean influence, effectively guiding the suggested deep learning model toward robust and accurate inference of $\bar{M}_4$ across a the test subsample of stellar configurations.
+Above all, while the mean contributions of $C$ and $\bar{Q}$ are comparable, the $\bar{S}_3$ parameter stands out with a dominant influence on the model's expected value $\mathbb{E}_X(\hat{\mathcal{M}}^{\prime}_{\theta^\star})$.

 Motivated by the seemingly minor mean contribution of the feature $\chi$ observed in the SHAP analysis, we further investigate the underlying universal behavior of $\bar{M}_4$ with respect to the parameters $C$, $\bar{Q}$, and $\bar{S}_3$.
 In this case, the regression model that best captures the data trend is expressed as